-BEINGS from BEYOND: Angels, Devils, And Demons Reimagined for Fifth Edition by Ben Evans is a new 5th edition supplement that has already reached its Kickstarter goal!
+BEINGS from BEYOND: Angels, Devils, And Demons Reimagined for Fifth Edition by Ben Evans is a new 5th edition supplement that has now been released on the DMs Guild!
 I received an early copy of it before my vacation last week and spent quite a bit of time perusing its contents.

 As I’ve mentioned before, I’ve been gearing up to run a Shadow of the Demon Lord campaign, so I’ve already been immersing myself in demons and demonic lore.
 BEINGS from BEYOND couldn’t have arrived at a better time for me.

 I also have to say that I love the aesthetic of the book.
 It has a very “old school” feel about it, full of black and white sketches that work really well with this style of supplement.
 The font choice also adds to this old school RPG book aesthetic, but it’s still perfectly easy to read.

 So let’s jump right in and take a look at the upcoming supplement for angels, devils, and demons: Beings from Beyond!

 The review copy that I received isn’t the finalized version of the product.
 The vast majority of the contents of Beings from Beyond were included in the review copy.
 However, the formatting wasn’t entirely completed.
 Also, a couple of the tables and the additional stretch goal rewards were not included.